codersMom/angular100-labs-2020-06-22/Ch03-DataBinding/4change-array/README.md

 change the albums array directly to change the firts album to increase by ten dollars

-Chage the first albu to update by 10 dollars every two seconds
+Change the first album to update by 10 dollars every two seconds

 cancel it after 6 seconds